Olathe North High School

-Olathe North High School is a public high school located in Olathe, Kansas, United States, serving students in grades 9-12.
+Olathe North High School is a public high school located in Olathe, Kansas, United States, serving students in grades 9–12.
 The school is one of five high schools in the Olathe USD 233 school district.
 The school colors are red and royal blue and the mascot is the Eagle.

 Olathe North is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
 Athletic teams compete in the 6A division and are known as the "Eagles".
 Extracurricular activities are also offered in the form of performing arts, school publications, and clubs.

 History

 Olathe North is the oldest of five high schools in Olathe, Kansas.
 The school was founded in 1883 as Olathe High School.

-The school moved to its current location in 1958 and changed its name to Olathe North High School in 1981.
+The school moved to its current location in 1958 and changed its name to Olathe North Sr. High School in 1981.
 The mascot, school colors, and fight song of Olathe High were retained for Olathe North.

 Programs and Education

 Olathe North hosts five different 21st century academies.
 These are programs developed by the Olathe School District to give students the ability to develop specific skills and interests.
 The five programs Olathe North hosts are Animal Health, Geoscience, Medical Professions, Sports Medicine, and Distinguished Scholars.
+This includes Distinguished Scholars Science, Math, Language Arts, Political Science, and Visual Arts.